DMACC's National Crime Victims' Rights Week

 • victim services providers or advocacy services

-For the two-day activities at Ankeny campus, the NCVRW at DMACC committee is seeking CEUs for EMS, advocates, and CLEs for legal professions.
+For the two-day activities at Ankeny campus, the NCVRW at DMACC committee has obtained CLEs for legal professions (three hours for activities in Ankeny on April 9th); NASW-Iowa approval for social workers for Ankeny’s April 8th and 9th activities, and are seeking advocate CEUs for advocates through IowaCASA for Ankeny’s April 8 and 9th activities.
 Contact DMACC professor Samantha O’Hara at sjohara@dmacc.edu with questions.

 Choose your campus/center location below and plan to attend now!